cestlaz/cestlaz.github.io-jekyll/_drafts/wrong_question.md

 tags:
 ---

+Zane -- how do you store a list in sql he really Wanted - users have tags how do we store them

+it turns out - bookmarks also have tags so relations make a lot of sense

 The other day, Alfred Thompson wrote a post on [Debugging Student Code](http://blog.acthompson.net/2013/11/debugging-student-code.html).
 It got me thinking of a common occurance I've seen over the years: